 • Log in to your hosting control panel

-• Create a MySQL database and make note of the database name, user and password
+• Create the database and make note of the database name including the part before the underscore

 Step 2: Download the latest stable version zip from the osCommerce web site